weslleysilv4/weslleysilv4/README.md

 ## Curiosities about me

 * I play Piano, Guitar and Bass.
 I learned this instruments to play in the Church.
-* I started coding with focus to be a Hacker.
-* I really like to help people.